 Black Rock is an isolated shoal cay in the shallow waters of the Caicos Banks.
 The cay is located south of Middle Caicos, and southeast of the Middle Caicos Ocean Hole.
 Ship Channel, a small vessel passage in the shallow banks that’s commonly used when transiting between Providenciales and South Caicos, is located off the west of Black Rock.

 Much of the low-elevation Black Rock consists of soft limestone, which has taken on a black patina from algae and the weather.
 The cay’s solitary position is halfway between Providenciales and South Caicos, so it’s often used as a reference point when traveling across the Caicos Banks.

 Black Rock is quite small.
-At high tide, the cay is a narrow strip of ground that about 500 feet (150m) across.
+At high tide, the cay is a narrow strip of ground that is approximately 500 feet (150 m) across.
 There’s not much vegetation on the rock, yet the area is a haven for birdlife.